-- 1 Start ConsoleOne with read/write rights to the post office. - 2 Open the browser window. - 3 Double-click the eDirectory container where Domain B is located, then select Domain B. - 4 Click Tools > GroupWise Utilities > Link Configuration. - 5 Check the link from Domain B to the recipient's post office.
+- 1 Start ConsoleOne with read/write rights to the post office. - 2 Open the browser window. - 3 Double-click the eDirectory container where Domain B is located, then select Domain B. - 4 Click Tools > GroupWise Utilities > Link Configuration.

+5 Check the link from Domain B to the recipient's post office.

-Does the link from the domain to the post office specify the correct IP address, UNC path, or mapped path to the post office directory for the recipient's post office?
-No Correct the information.
+ink from the domain to the post office specify the correct IP address, or mapped path to the post office directory for the recipient's post Νο Correct the information.
 Restart the MTA in Domain B. Observe the MTA agent console for any sign of problems.
 Repeat the test.
 Yes The link to recipient's post office is correct.
-Continue below.

-6 If you are using a TCP/IP link to the post office, check the IP address displayed in the Network Address box of the POA Identification page.

-Is the IP address and TCP port number for the POA correct?
+Continue below. e using a TCP/IP link to the post office, check the IP address l in the Network Address box of the POA Identification page.
+Is the IP a ddress and TCP port number for the POA correct?
 No Correct the information.
 Restart the POA.
 Observe the POA agent console for any sign of problems.
 Repeat the test.
-Yes The IP address and TCP port number for the POA is correct.
+Yes The IP address and TCP port number for the POA are correct.
 Continue below.

-7 If you are using a mapped or UNC link to the post office, check rights for the Domain B MTA to write files into the post office\wpcsout\ofs\6 directory in the post office.

-Are the network rights for the post office correct?
-No Reset the rights in the post office, and repeat the test.
-Yes Continue below.

-8 Check for available disk space in the post_office\wpcsout\ofs\6 directory in the recipient's post office.

-Is there adequate disk space available in the post office?
-No Remove unnecessary files from the server to free up disk space, then repeat the test.
-Yes Continue below.
+7 If you are the Doma correct.
+Continue below.
+7 If you are the Doma post_o correct.
+Continue below. e using a mapped or UNC link to the post office, check rights fo ain B MTA to write files into the 7 If you are the Doma post_o correct.
+Continue below. e using a mapped or UNC link to the post office, check rights fo ain B MTA to write files into the ffice\wpcsout\ofs\6 directory in the post office.
+7 If you are the Doma post_o Are the ne correct.
+Continue below. e using a mapped or UNC link to the post office, check rights for ain B MTA to write files into the ffice\wpcsout\ofs\6 directory in the post office. twork rights for the post office correct?
+7 If you are the Doma post_o Are the nee No Yes 3 Check fo correct.
+Continue below. e using a mapped or UNC link to the post office, check rights for an B MTA to write files into the ffice\wpcsout\ofs\6 directory in the post office. twork rights for the post office correct?
+Reset the rights in the post office, and repeat the test.
+7 If you are the Doma post_o Are the nee No Yes 8 Check fo post_o office. correct.
+Continue below. e using a mapped or UNC link to the post office, check rights fo in B MTA to write files into the ffice\wpcsout\ofs\6 directory in the post office. twork rights for the post office correct?
+Reset the rights in the post office, and repeat the test.
+Continue below. r available disk space in the 7 If you are the Doma post_o Are the nee No Yes 8 Check fo post_o office. correct.
+Continue below. e using a mapped or UNC link to the post office, check rights for an B MTA to write files into the ffice\wpcsout\ofs\6 directory in the post office. twork rights for the post office correct?
+Reset the rights in the post office, and repeat the test.
+Continue below. r available disk space in the ffice\wpcsout\ofs\6 directory in the recipient's post